getwd()Project Setup

 Finally, enter the name of the directory where our report will be created in, for example data-documentation-validation-exercise.

-If you are already familiar with Markdown and Quarto, you can uncheck the box Use visual markdown editor.
+If you are already familiar with Markdown and Quarto, you can also uncheck the box Use visual markdown editor.

 Click on Create Project.
 Your RStudio window should now look similar to this: